lsmod/proof-of-history-explained/README.md

 sha256(521f0afc4cbe6726bbac7aa554bff62081be9d77bf3044f6eae952f7348386d3) = 1314f1dcb8d49d8517f09d4c88bfe9aa72b0599a864d35e9d00d3bb60a2ed69c
 ```

 You get the picture.
-Now it got a list of proof looking like that:
+Now you got a list of proof looking like that:

 ```json
 [